MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Start-CsExMeetingMigration.md

 ## PARAMETERS

 ### -Identity
-Specifies the Identity of the user account to be to be modified.
+Specifies the Identity of the user account to be modified.
 A user identity can be specified by using one of four formats:
 1. The user's SIP address
 2. The user's user principal name (UPN)
 3. The user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer)